 10 Fun Games for One Year Old Babies

-The easiest way to strengthen the bond between a parent and a child is playing baby games from the beginning.
-Many of the best games help them learn about the world around them are what you already do naturally.
+The easiest way to strengthen the bond between a parent and a child is playing baby games in their earliest age.
+Many of the best games help them learn about the world around them and what you already do naturally.
 Parents are the first companions of their little ones and these help them understand the signals and needs early on.

 Here are 10 development games you may want to try playing with your baby.
 You could come up with your own variations or combine games when you sense the baby is ready for an additional challenge.
 Here you go!

 - Make music

 Make music using rattles, spoons, glasses, bells, toys, drums and more.
 Keep playing along & encourage them to play as well as it increases their co-ordination & listening skills.
 Plus, who knows, they might just be the next Mozart in the making.
 Win-win!

 - Dance around

 Dancing around with your baby helps respond to your baby's needs & strengthens the bond.
 If they’re in a playful mood, do a gentle, silly jig together to get them laughing.
 If your baby's tired or upset, they might prefer a slow dance around the room to help them calm down with motion.